 Do not overpraise either – point out just one or two things that make your prospect stand out to keep the human touch without sounding too salesy.

 STAR • CHAIN • HOOK

 This SCH formula was originally designed as an advertising message.
-Its elements are similar to those of AIDA formula, but the key parts are more distinctive and specific.
-Your steps are as follows:
+Its elements are similar to those of the AIDA formula, but the key parts are more distinctive and specific.
+While creating your cold email templates based on this approach, your steps should be as follows:

 Star – Introduce the star of the show – your idea, service or product.
 Make your opening positive and catchy.